mwamodo/bin/README.md

 - `~/Library/Application Support/` directory on macOS (if it doesn't exist)

 The script ensures all your dotfiles are properly linked and your development environment is configured consistently across systems.

-## TODO

-1. add brew to the installation script